 Hollie has worked with David Keith since 2007, as his Executive Assistant at the University of Calgary.
 She manages the day-to-day office operations of CE, including human resources, purchasing and accounting.
 Her prior experience includes program coordination and instruction in the information technology field.

-Connor is a fourth year student at the University of Calgary currently studying mechanical engineering.
-He has 8 months previous work experience in the oil and gas industry which included research on pipeline leak detection technologies.
-Connor will contribute to small scale air contactor design and laboratory testing along with regulatory affairs for the pilot plant over his 12 month internship with CE.
+Connor is a University of Calgary mechanical engineering graduate.
+He has work experience in the oil and gas industry including research on pipeline leak detection technologies.
+Connor also spent an internship with CE and quickly returned after graduation.

-Jeff is a fourth year student studying electrical engineering at the University of Victoria.
+Jeff is an electrical engineering graduate from University of Victoria.
 He has also attended Okanagan College in Kelowna, BC where he received a diploma in Electronics Engineering Technology.
-While working at CE Jeff will be working on the electrical distribution design of the pilot plant.
+Jeff works on electrical engineering, instrumentation and controls at CE's demonstration plant.